litrl/litrl_code/README.md

 ## Uninstalling the software
 Simply delete the Litrl Browser shortcut and LITRL folder from your desktop.
 That's it!

+## Compiling and running the software
+Please see the Development & Build process page on the wiki at https://github.com/litrl/litrl_code/wiki/Development-&-build-process

 ### Questions and inquiries should be directed to:
 litrlbrowser@gmail.com